 Game-Breaking Injury: His neck injury which put him out of action for a year, pulled groin which caused him to vacated the IC title, injured his Achilles heel, which made Jericho choose The Big Show as his new partner.

-Career-Ending Injury: His surgically-repaired broken neck caused him to retire on the 4/11/11 edition of Raw; due to risk of permanent paralysis, or worse death if he continued to wrestle.
+Career-Ending Injury: His surgically-repaired broken neck caused him to retire on the 4/11/11 edition of Raw; due to risk of paralysis or death if he continued to wrestle.

-Garbage Wrestler: While possessing sound psychology and a good deal of athleticism, what made Edge a star was his willingness to throw his body to the wind - the TLC matches with Christian and the hardcore matches with Mick Foley in particular.
+Garbage Wrestler: While handsome and athletic with good ring skills, what made Edge a star was his willingness to throw his body to the wind - the TLC matches with Christian and the hardcore matches with Mick Foley in particular.

 Genre Throwback: His late 2000s run is very similar to the Attitude Era - law breaking, stupid pranks, faces acting like jackasses, held together by a massively charismatic star.